-The admission process requires that field office staff of the Operating Agency fully explain the circumstances which support individual appeal.
-Waiver participants determined ineligible for waiver services receive written notice of adverse action following verbal notification pursuant to 42 CFR 431.210.
+Waiver participants determined ineligible for waiver services at admission or redetermination are first verbally informed by DBHDD field operation staff of the Right to a Fair Hearing.
+The notice is provided verbally during the telephone screening, psychological evaluation, or face to face assessment.
+The participant also receives written notice of adverse action following verbal notification pursuant to 42 CFR 431.210.
 Written notification is provided by certified U.S. mail to ensure to the extent possible receipt of the notice by the participant or representative.
-In addition to denial of waiver services, participants may also request a hearing as a result of any of the following adverse actions: non-admission to the program; reduction in services; and termination of services.
+In addition to denial of waiver services, participants may also request a hearing as a result of any of the following adverse actions: Non-admission to the program; reduction in services; and termination of services.